The laws surrounding emotional support animals (ESAs) and their owners are quite clear in the United States.

 Aircraft Accessibility for Persons with Disabilities Code

-Similar to the Air Carrier Access Act (ACAA) in America, the Aircraft Accessibility for Persons with Disabilities Code allows a person with a physical/mental/emotional disorder to fly.
-People suffering from mental or physical disabilities can fly with their assistance animal.
-A disabled person suffering from mental disorders or illnesses such as post-traumatic stress disorder (PTSD), anxiety or depression massively benefit from the calming and comforting presence of an ESA.
+A disabled person suffering from mental disorders or illnesses such as post-traumatic stress disorder (PTSD), anxiety, or depression can massively benefit from the calming and comforting presence of an ESA.

 The Air Transportation Regulations (Need to Know for WestJet and Air Canada Reservations for Assistance Animals)